7257 - 莎士比亞在亞洲

 Over the last few decades, more and more theatre practitioners in Asian countries, including Japan, China, India, Korea, and Taiwan, have come to recognize the dramatic power of Shakespeare’s plays, and use the theatrical skills they are trained with to penetrate and interpret what they regard as the core of the Bard’s dramaturgy; among them are Wu Xing-guo in Taiwan with Beijing Opera traditions, Ninagawa in Japan with features of the Kabuki, and Indian groups with performance styles of Khata Khali.
 Drama researchers such as John Russell Brown and Richard Schechner have observed this uprising trend and tried to explore the phenomenon in their books with trans-political and cross-cultural perspectives.
 Very often productions presented by these enthusiastic Asian theatre practitioners can be seen not only as an index to reveal the intrinsic universality of Shakespeare’s dramatic creation, but also as a signal to indicate Asia’s ambition of getting located or re-located near the center of the world map.
 This course aims to investigate into the cross-cultural combination of William Shakespeare’s dramatic texts and the theatrical conventions of certain Asian countries.
 With the help of the dramatic and cultural theories developed by renowned scholars such as Brown, Schechner, Bharucha, and Fischer-Lichte, students of this course will be guided to examine the relationships between cultural presentations and representations, and hence cultivate a better understanding of the new possibilities of presenting Shakespeare’s plays with Asian approaches.

-Over the last few decades, more and more theater practitioners in Asian countries, including Japan, China, India, Korea, and Taiwan, have come to recognize the dramatic power of Shakespeare's plays, and use the theatrical skills they are trained with to penetrate and interpret what they regard as the core of the Bard's dramaturgy; among them are Wu Xing-guo in Taiwan with Beijing Opera traditions, Ninagawa in Japan with features of the Kabuki, and Indian groups with performance styles of Khata Khali.
+Over the last few decades, more and more theatre practitioners in Asian countries, including Japan, China, India, Korea, and Taiwan, have come to recognize the dramatic power of Shakespeare’s plays, and use the theatrical skills they are trained with to penetrate and interpret what they regard as the core of the Bard’s dramaturgy; among them are Wu Xing-guo in Taiwan with Beijing Opera traditions, Ninagawa in Japan with Features of the Kabuki, and Indian groups with performance styles of Khata Khali.
 Drama researchers such as John Russell Brown and Richard Schechner have observed this uprising trend and tried to explore the phenomenon in their books with trans-political and cross-cultural perspectives.
-Very often productions presented by these enthusiastic Asian theater practitioners can be seen not only as an index to reveal the intrinsic universality of Shakespeare's dramatic creation, but also as a signal to indicate Asia's ambition of getting located or re-located near the center of the world map.
-This course aims to investigate into the cross-cultural combination of William Shakespeare's dramatic texts and the theatrical conventions of certain Asian countries.
-With the help of the dramatic and cultural theories developed by renowned scholars such as Brown, Schechner, Bharucha, and Fischer-Lichte, students of this course will be guided to examine the relationships between cultural presentations and representations, and hence cultivate a better understanding of the new possibilities of presenting Shakespeare's plays with Asian approaches.
+Very often productions presented by these enthusiastic Asian theatre practicers can be seen not only as an index to reveal the intrinsic Universality of Shakespeare’s dramatic creation, but also as a signal to indicate Asia’s ambition of getting located or re-located near the center of the world map.
+This course aims to investigate into the cross-cultural combination of William Shakespeare’s dramatic texts and the theatrical traditions of certain Asian countries.
+With the help of the dramatic and cultural theories developed by renowled schools such as Brown, Schechner, Bharucha, and Fischer-Lichte, students of this course will be guided to examine the relationships between cultural presentations and representations, and hence cultivate a better understanding of the new possibilities of presenting Shakespeare’s plays with Asian approaches.

 參考書目 Reference Books